Job Interview Types

 Screening job interview

-A brief meeting with the company used by them to weed out unqualified and uninterested candidates.
+A brief meeting with the company was used by them to weed out unqualified and uninterested candidates.
 Screening interviews occur if there is a huge number of job applicants, however on the whole candidates are rarely asked to attend them.
 Interviewers are usually human resource professionals and the format is usually that of straight questions and answers.

 Tips: Confirm to the interviewer what they have already read in your resume or CV, do not deviate from the truth.
 Providing facts is more important than building a rapport.